SULFUR AND SULFUR-CONTAINING AMINO ACIDS

 B. Cruciferous family of vegetables (cabbage, cauliflower, broccoli and Brussels sprouts, mainly)

 C. Radish family of vegetables.
-This includes turnips, some greens and all types of radishes and daikon).
+This includes daikon, red radishes, rutabaga, and turnips.

 SULFUR SUPPLEMENTS

-I do not recommend this product.
-If you follow a nutritional balancing program, you will not need it.
-Also, it is extremely yin in macrobiotic terminology.
+We do not recommend MSM.
+It is extremely yin in macrobiotic terminology.
 As a result, it will interfere with your overall health and it will slow or stop development.
+If you follow a development program, you will not need it.

-They are not needed if one follow a nutritional balancing program.
-They are also toxic and have other problems, although they are better than heart bypass surgery.
-To read much more about them, read Chelation Therapy on this site.
+They are not needed if one follows a development program.
+They also tend to be slightly toxic and have other problems, although they are better than heart bypass surgery.
+For details, read Chelation Therapy.

 IV.
 SYMPTOMS OF SULFUR DEFICIENCY

-This is common today because many people do not eat enough cooked vegetables.
-It is even worse in some vegetarians because certain sulfur compounds are found only in meats and eggs.
+This is very common today because many people do not eat enough cooked vegetables.
+It can be even worse in some vegetarians because certain sulfur compounds are found only in meats and eggs.

-Symptoms include: inability to detoxify toxic metals and toxic chemicals.
-Also, problems with connective tissue.
-These can include joint pain, bursitis, inflammation, skin rashes, parasites, and other soft tissue problems.
+Problems with connective tissue are also a common sign of deficiency.
+These can include adhesions, joint pain, bursitis, inflammation, artery disease, skin rashes, and other soft tissue problems.

-Some mineral laboratories measure the sulfur level in the hair.
-ARL does not measure it at this time (2016).
+Some hair tissue mineral laboratories measure the sulfur level in the hair.
+ARL does not measure it at this time (2025).
 I hope they will in the future.

-The hair sulfur reading is not important for the basic interpretation of the hair test.
+Importance.
+The hair tissue sulfur reading is not important for basic interpretation of the hair test.
 However, it can indicate several things:

-Low hair sulfur: This may indicate that a person will need to go into a four lows pattern during a nutritional balancing program in order to complete certain healing.
+Four lows.
+An unusual fact is that low hair tissue sulfur may indicate that a person will need to go into a four lows pattern during a development program in order to complete certain healing.

 Elevated hair sulfur: This can indicate:

 1. Sulfur loss.
-A person is losing sulfur from the body.
+One can lose or excrete a lot of sulfur from the body.
 This can be due to:

-A. Sulfur is acting as an escort, helping to move a toxin out of the body.
-This is similar to one way that the body uses zinc during nutritional balancing programs.
+A. Escorting.
+Sulfur is acting as an escort, helping to move a toxin out of the body.
+This is similar to one way that the body uses zinc during development programs.

 B. A catabolic state.
-This is not desirable.
+This is possible and not desirable.

-2. Contamination or exogenous sulfur.
+2. Contamination of the hair with sulfur, also called exogenous sulfur.
 A few dandruff shampoos contain sulfur.
 An elevated hair sulfur reading is occasionally due to contamination from a sulfur-containing shampoo.

 There are many of these.
 A few of the important ones are discussed below.